rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 During a minor release lifecycle as a package receives updates, the previous version will coexist in the repositories to allow a user to downgrade in case of a regression or other use cases (such as security only updates).
 Upon new minor release, all previous updates/versions that are *not* the latest are not carried over.

+Rocky Linux 9 does not currently support this policy.

 ## Base Repositories

 Each major release has a set of repositories that come default with the distribution.
 Below is a list of common repositories for each major release.
 As of October 12, 2021, "Rocky 9" is projected information based on CentOS Stream 9.